Canadian Regulations for Travel Agencies in a Nutshell

 5. Get knowledgeable about lots and lots of rules and regulations.

-9 steps to get licensed as an independently-accredited advisor in british columbia, Canada
+9 steps to get licensed as an independently-accredited advisor in British Columbia, Canada

 Fun for you, you get to fill out a lot more paperwork than your hosted peers!
 Here are the nine steps you need to get licensed as a "head office" in BC.